zzk1st/sleep_assistant/README.md

 ## Sleeping Assistant (Prototype)
-The sleeping assistant is a voice-only agent that help users peacefully fall into sleep while still feeling connected to the world by slowly reading today's world news.
+The sleeping assistant is a voice-only agent that help users peacefully fall into sleep while still feeling connected to the world by slowly reading today's world news and user comments.

 ### Technical Architecture
 Two-thread Python app: